Grahp/Steno-Glossary/README.md

   - Banks on the **WSI layout** are Starters, Vowels, and Enders.

 Notes:
-- **Keys** in these banks are often referred to by their bank, such as "a starter"
+- **Keys** in these banks are often referred to by their bank, such as "a starter" or "an ender".

 ## Outline
 Noun